JetBrains/amper/docs/src/user-guide/product-types/android-app.md

 ??? tip "Run in IntelliJ IDEA"

-    IntelliJ IDEA with the Amper plugin automatically detects the `android/app` product type and provides a run configuration for it:
+    IntelliJ IDEA with the Kargo plugin automatically detects the `android/app` product type and provides a run configuration for it:

     ![](../../images/ij-run-config-android.png)